 One of the greatest benefits of small personal loans is receiving emergency cash within a short period of time.
 Some lenders can get the money in your account as soon as the next business day.

-Depending on your credit score and ability to pay back a personal loan, a lender might be flexible when it comes to the amount of money approved for the loan.
+Depending on your credit score and ability to pay back a personal loan, a lender might be flexible when it comes to the amount of money approved for the online loan.
 For example, if you own a credit score in at least the good range and what you earn per month exceeds the monthly loan payment by five times, then a lender may be willing to offer you a loan up to $40,000.
 However, most small personal loans are approved for less than $5,000, especially for consumers that want to establish credit or enhance bad or poor credit scores.
 The amount of money a lender allows you to borrow also depends on how long you are willing to make payments.